See our trips

 We can drop you off on the last day of your trip in Christchurch at:

 - 4.30pm at your hotel in the city

-**If your travel plans fall outside of these times please check with us first
+**If your travel plans fall outside of these times please check with us before you book.

 Short South Photos

 Click on an album to view that trip’s photo gallery.
 Click on photos to view them larger.